madman32/calaos-os/README.md

 - NUC intel platform
 - Cubieboard

 Other hardware may be supported but only those one are heavily tested by us.
 Feel free to try to port to a new hardware, and come to check with us for all the details.
+Note, raspberry pi does not support full a full calaos-os build currently build the calaos-os-server (for server/webapp usage).

 How to build
 ------------